Snowy Pass Stromatolite — Wyoming [226 g ~ 2.1 Ga] Lg

 - Post-Huronian Recovery: Microbial life thrived as Earth's climate stabilized, creating productive shallow marine ecosystems.

-- Great Oxidation Event (GOE): Cyanobacteria drove oxygen production, transforming Earth’s atmosphere and enabling aerobic life.
+- Great Oxidation Event (GOE): Cyanobacteria drove the production of oxygen, transforming Earth's atmosphere and enabling aerobic life.

-- Banded Iron Formations (BIFs): Oxygen reacted with oceanic iron, forming distinctive geological features.
+- Banded Iron Formations (BIFs): Oxygen reacted with iron in the ocean, forming distinctive geological features.

-- Impact Events: Asteroid impacts, such as those forming the Vredefort Crater and Sudbury Impact Structure, highlight the dynamic nature of Earth’s early meteorite and asteroid bombardment history.
+- Impact Events: Asteroid impacts, such as those that formed the Vredefort Crater and the Sudbury Impact Structure, highlight the dynamic nature of Earth's early meteorite and asteroid bombardment history.

 - Supercontinent Activity: Tectonic movements fostered ocean circulation and nutrient distribution, supporting microbial growth.